patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

 - Create three instances (we'll do most work on node1)

-- Keep a record of your session URL
+- Copy your unique play-with-docker browser URL
-  - As the state of your PWD session is persisted, you can reopen it in case you close your browser
+  - Use it to reopen your session in case you close your browser
   - You can share this URL with someone else (eg. TA's to help you debug)

 - Enjoy some classic rock while we get this party started!